Features

 Developer mode: not available in public release yet.

-Train a KNN regressor to predict a target embedding from a feature embedding on this Features object.
-If normalize_source is True, normalize the source embedding before training and return the rescale factors.
-Returns the trained model, input columns, target columns, and (optionally) the rescale factors.
+Train a KNN regressor to predict target from source embedding on this object.
+If normalize_source is True, normalize source and return rescale factors.
+Returns (model, input_cols, target_cols[, rescale_factors]).

 predict_knn ¶